 Prepping and designing solar arrays for 27 locations required a comprehensive and detailed cross-team effort.
 But in the process, DSD identified opportunities for improvement within existing sites’ infrastructure, which enabled numerous highly impactful operational upgrades.

 DSD gathered data on local grid interaction and onsite plant production — as well as detailed weather tracking sensor data — which would prove critical to optimizing long-term energy usage across locations.
 Through that due diligence, DSD was also able to offer a unique financing solution that delivered additional value.

-Once the solar arrays were up in 27 stores, The Home Depot expanded the project to include an additional ten stores.
-The completed 15.5 MW portfolio has delivered an immediately impact — reducing electricity grid demand by an estimated 30 to 35 percent annually across all 37 retail locations.
+On the strength of the first 27 store installations, The Home Depot expanded the project to 37 more stores … with even more stores to come, throughout the four original states and expanding into Massachusetts as well.
+The completed 40.25 MW portfolio has delivered an immediate impact — reducing electricity grid demand by 30-35% across all retail locations.